 - PeruSat-1 embeds technologies that combine readiness and performance; it has been designed to carry out diverse Earth observation missions for monitoring and better managing the environment.
 All these technologies are employed to serve the needs of Peru.
 Thus the satellite system provides Peru with a sovereign capacity and plays a key role in providing the benefits of space to its citizens.

 - Peru's Space Agency (CONIDA) has been collaborating and working in coordination with many state institutions that receive the satellite images and developed products that benefit people's everyday lives.
-Current activities are listed in Table 1:
+Current activities are listed below:

 • General Attorney's office: detection of irregularities in public works

 • Peru's National Police: drug trafficking intelligence and property identification

 • Vitor District Municipality: evaluation and analysis of frequent landslides in the Vitorbasin

 • San Martín Region: map generation to track deforestation